-This fall the Natural Hazards Engineering Research Infrastructure (NHERI) will launch the NHERI Graduate Student Council to support graduate students interested in natural hazards multidisciplinary research.
-Our next Zoom meeting is on Friday, December 17th, from 11:00 am -12:00 pm Central Time.
+The Natural Hazards Engineering Research Infrastructure (NHERI) Graduate Student Council exists to support graduate students interested in natural hazards multidisciplinary research.
+Our next Zoom meeting is on Friday, January 21st, from 11:00 am -12:00 pm Central Time.
 If you have not registered to be a member, please register below to receive a link for the meeting.

-Bill Holmes, Chair of the NHERI Technology Transfer Committee, spoke to the NGSC during our November meeting.
+In our November meeting, Bill Holmes, Chair of the NHERI Technology Transfer Committee, shared information on moving research to practice.
 The link below provides access to the Technology Transfer flyer shared:

 NHERI support for graduate students.
 The NHERI Graduate Student Council provides an opportunity for graduate students to: